 If you have been arrested for suspicion of driving while

-intoxicated, (DWI) be advised there are numerous factors
+intoxicated, (DWI) be advised there are numerous factors that

-your case.
+case.
 DUI help is only one phone call away.

-For a conviction to be rendered, the burden of proof is on
+For a conviction to be rendered, the burden of proof is on the

-be proven, which includes but not limited to proper
+proven, which includes but not limited to proper

 administration of sobriety tests, chemical tests, probable

-cause and search and seizure protocols and following the
+cause and search and seizure protocols and following the law.

-which can work in your favor.
+can work in your favor.

 Our Office can help with DUI

-Advice, DUI Penalties, DUI Laws, DUI Charges, DUI Defense,
+Advice, DUI Penalties, DUI Laws, DUI Charges, DUI Defense, DUI

-DUI Arrest, DUI Felony, DUI Misdemeanor, DWI Penalties, DUI
+Arrest, DUI Felony, DUI Misdemeanor, DWI Penalties, DUI

 Suspension and much more.